-Treated Water - Disinfection By-Product (DBP) Levels in Communities April 2004
+Treated Water - Disinfection By-Product (DBP) Levels in Communities September 2004

 Total Trihalomethanes (TTHMs) and Haloacetic Acids (HAAs) are by-products of disinfection treatment with chlorine.
 Chlorination levels, the presence of organic precursors, pH levels, the contact time of water with chlorine used for disinfection, and temperature all affect TTHM and HAA levels.
 DBPs are of concern due to their potential adverse health effects at high levels.
-The EPA running annual average standards are 80 ug/L for TTHMs and 60 ug/L for HAA 5.
+EPA's running annual average standards are 80 ug/L for TTHMs and 60 ug/L for HAA5.
 DEP requires that compliance samples be collected quarterly.
 MWRA samples weekly at some locations, monthly and quarterly at others.
 Metro Boston numbers are used for compliance purposes; results presented below from CVA and MetroWest sampling sites enable MWRA staff to monitor control of MWRA treatment processes.
 Individual CVA and MetroWest communities are responsible for their own compliance monitoring and reporting.
 They must be contacted directly for their results.

-The running annual average for TTHMs and HAA5s at compliance locations, represented in the graphs at the top of the page, remained below current standards.
-Average monthly HAA5 and TTHM levels at all process control sampling locations for the MetroWest, CVA and Metropolitan Boston communities are higher than those of last year.
-The CVA system monitoring has been reduced from monthly to quarterly per DEP requirements.
-The Metropolitan communities are higher than those of last year due in part to the use of the Wachusett Aqueduct and the resulting need for higher chlorine doses.
+The running annual average for TTHMs and HAA5s at compliance locations, represented in the top two graphs below, remained below current standards.
+Average monthly TTHM levels at all process control sampling locations for the MetroWest communities are lower to those of last year, while the Metropolitan Boston communities levels are higher.
+Average monthly HAA5 levels at all process control sampling locations for the Metropolitan Boston and MetroWest communities are lower than last year.
+The CVA system is monitored quarterly per DEP requirements.